Ayushverma135/Ayushverma135/README.md

         <br />
         <p>
             <strong>
-             As a Computer Science and Engineering Student with a Fervent Passion for Technology and Innovation.
-I'm Proficient in Data Analytics, Machine Learning, AWS, and DevOps, I am also an enthusiast in Web and Android Development.
-My technical expertise spans programming languages such as Python, Java, C/C++, SQL,Kotlin, Dart and SAS, and includes advanced skills with tools and technologies like NLTK, Dash, Pandas, Flask, OpenCV, Flutter, Keras, Docker, Kubernetes and AWS services including S3, Lambda, and Athena.
-I'm well-versed in ETL processes, QuickSight, and SageMaker and web technologies including HTML, CSS, Bootstrap, React and JS, which empowers me to tackle a wide range of complex challenges effectively.
+             As a Computer Science and Engineering Graduate with a Fervent Passion for Technology and Innovation.
+I specialize in Data Analytics, Machine Learning, AWS, and DevOps, while also exploring Web and Android Development.
+Proficient in Python, Java, C/C++, SQL, HTML, CSS, JavaScript, and SAS, I leverage advanced tools like NLTK, Dash, Pandas, Flask, OpenCV, TensorFlow, Keras, and a suite of AWS services (S3, Lambda, Athena, QuickSight, SageMaker, Bedrock, Neptune) to design scalable, efficient solutions which empowers me to tackle a wide range of complex challenges effectively.

-My strengths in cloud computing and data analysis are demonstrated through my work with CloudSim to optimize VM resources and improve system performance.
-In my work, I focus on designing and deploying machine learning models to extract actionable insights and drive data-informed decision-making.
-My experience in cloud architecture allows me to build scalable and efficient solutions using AWS and other leading platforms.
-Additionally, I am passionate about creating dynamic web and mobile applications, ensuring both functionality and a great user experience.
-My expertise in ETL processes further enhances my ability to manage and transform data for improved analysis and outcomes.
+Leveraging advanced cloud computing and data analytics, I have effectively utilized CloudSim to optimize virtual machine resources and boost system performance.
+I design and deploy robust machine learning models that extract actionable insights to drive data-informed decision-making.
+With extensive experience in cloud architecture, I build scalable, efficient solutions on AWS and other top platforms, while also creating dynamic web and mobile applications that ensure seamless user experiences.
+My proficiency in ETL processes further enables me to manage and transform complex data into valuable insights for strategic outcomes.

-Noteworthy achievements include being a finalist at Woodpecker’s Hackathon for designing a disaster prediction system, solving over 500 coding problems with a 61.27% acceptance rate, earning 5-star ratings in Python Programming and Problem Solving on HackerRank, and receiving SAS Programming Certification from Internshala Trainings.
+Noteworthy achievements include being winning i.Mobilothon 4.0, ranking as a Top 10 Finalist in Flipkart Grid 6.0, finalist at Woodpecker’s Hackathon for designing a disaster prediction system, solving over 500 coding problems with a 61.27% acceptance rate, earning 5-star ratings in Python Programming and Problem Solving on HackerRank, and receiving SAS Programming Certification from Internshala Trainings.
             </strong>
         </p>
         <h1></h1>
         <ul>
-            <li>🔭 <b>I’m currently working on</b>: SAS Programming, QuickSight, Athena, Sagemaker, S3...etc .</li>
+            <li>🔭 <b>I’m currently working on</b>: Knowledge Graphs, Advanced RAG, Custom Components of Langflow, Langchain...etc.</li>
-            <li>🌱 <b>I’m currently learning</b>:SAS Programming, Cloud Automation and Data Analytics using AWS</li>
+            <li>🌱 <b>I’m currently learning</b>: Agentic Workflows, Bedrock Integration in Langflow, Using Custom Components of Langflow in various applications.</li>
-            <li>💬 <b>Ask me about</b>: Machine Learning, SAS Programming, Docker, Artificial Intelligence, Web Development, Data Analysis, Android App Development and Competetive Programming.</li>
+            <li>💬 <b>Ask me about</b>: Machine Learning, SAS Programming, Docker, Langflow, Langchain, AI Agents, Artificial Intelligence, Web Development, Data Analysis, Android App Development and Competetive Programming.</li>
             <li>📫 <b>How to reach me</b>: Catch and follow me from the above links 👆, in addition to follow me here.</li>
             <li>🤔 <b>I’m currently open for</b>: A new Internship opportunity and Open Source Projects.
             </li>